tlukasiak/cambridge-towing/README.md

 A quick exploration into parking and tow log data from [Cambridge Open Data](https://data.cambridgema.gov/).

+An HTML version can be found [here](http://tlukasiak.github.io/cambridge-towing/cambridge-towing.html).

 GitHub renders IPython notebooks, so the static version can be found [here](https://github.com/tlukasiak/cambridge-towing/blob/master/cambridge-towing.ipynb).

-An HTML version can be found [here](https://github.com/tlukasiak/cambridge-towing/blob/master/cambridge-towing.html).